When looking to boost my financial expertise and qualifications, I went through what was a fairly common dilemma a few years ago: CFA or FRM?

 It depends of course on which you’d like to prioritize, and also on whether you pass your exams in your first attempt.

-The chart below shows my suggested timeline and the order in which one can plan to opt for the all the exam levels.
+The chart below shows my suggested timeline to study for CFA and FRM simultaneously, and the order in which one can plan to opt for the all the exam levels.

 In my experience, this best utilizes your financial knowledge, without having to do too much ‘double-studying’, i.e. studying overlapping material twice.
 There are varying levels of CFA and FRM syllabus overlap detailed here.